Red, Hot and Blue (film)

-Red, Hot and Blue is a 1949 American musical comedy film starring Betty Hutton as an actress who gets mixed up with gangsters and murder.
+Red, Hot and Blue is a 1949 American musical comedy film directed by John Farrow and starring Betty Hutton, Victor Mature, William Demarest and June Havoc.
+It was released by Paramount Pictures.
+Hutton plays an actress who gets mixed up with gangsters and murder.
 Frank Loesser wrote the songs and plays a key role.
 The film has no connection to Cole Porter's play of the same name.

 Plot

 Hair-Do Lempke snatches actress Eleanor Collier, believing her to be a witness to the murder of his gangster boss.
 Eleanor tells him her story.

 While rooming with girlfriends Sandra and No-No and desperately trying to become a star, Eleanor resists the marriage proposals of theater director Danny James, her boyfriend.
 Her agent Charlie Baxter sets her up on a date with wealthy Alex Creek, who owns a baseball team and occasionally sponsors the careers of starlets.
 Alex's wife objects, dumping water on Eleanor.

 A bigshot, Bunny Harris, is introduced to Eleanor and might help her career.
 While in his apartment, though, Bunny is gunned down and Eleanor learns from Hair-Do to her surprise that Bunny was a crook.
 She holds the bad guys at bay until Danny rides to the rescue.